iaballa/cse15l-lab-reports/week7labreport.md

 - What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)

 If I'm going to be consistently making lots of changes, I'd definitely prefer the second method over the first.
 However, if I won't be editing the file as much, then I might be okay with doing the first method.
 It really depends on how often I'll be editing the file, and it also depends on how big it is.
-I don't want to be spending lots of my time just waiting around for the file to copy over.
+I don't want to be spending lots of my time just waiting around for the file to copy over, only to do this again when I make another change later down the line.